PrzemyslawRodzik/PasswordManagerApp/README.md

 #
 <p align="center"> <img src="https://i.ibb.co/Y7SF041/image.png" alt="imagepasscheck"></p>

-Client application pass only first 5 characters of password hash to the [Have I Been Pwned API](https://haveibeenpwned.com).As the response client received a set of matching records( password hash list followed by a count of how many times it appears in a data breach).
+Client application pass only first 5 characters of password hash to the [Have I Been Pwned API](https://haveibeenpwned.com) .As the response client received a set of matching records( password hash list followed by a count of how many times it appears in a data breach).
 What makes our app safe is client app can then search the result records for the presence of source hash.